Monarchy of Spain: Annual budget and taxation

 Constitutionally the monarch is entitled to compensation from the annual state budget for the maintenance of his family and household administration, and freely distributes these funds in accordance with the laws.
-According to the Royal Household, "[T]he purpose of these resources is to ensure that the Head of State may carry out his tasks with the independence which is inherent to his constitutional functions, as well as with due effectiveness and dignity".
+According to the Royal Household, "[J]he purpose of these resources is to ensure that the Head of State may carry out his tasks with the independence which is inherent to his constitutional functions, as well as with due effectiveness and dignity".
 The annual budget pays the remunerations for senior management staff, management staff and career civil servants, other minor staffing positions, and for general office expenses.
 The Head of Household, Secretary General, and other management staff salaries must be comparable to other administration ministers within the government, though in no way do they form part of the government or administration.
 As such, the management staff experience increases, decreases, or freezes to their pay in accordance with the fluctuations of government minister salaries.
 Additionally, the annual budget pays for the maintenance and expenses of senior members of the royal family who undertake royal duties; which includes grocery, clothing, and toiletries allotments.
 The budget approved by the Cortes for 2010 was just under 7.4 million euros, a budget only slightly larger than that spent on the Luxembourg monarchy.
 In 2011 the king addressed the perennial critique of the monarchy; that of how the annual budget awarded to the monarchy and royal household is spent.
 The report revealed that only 9.6% of the 8.4 million euros budgeted that year for the monarchy are paid to royal family members as 'salaries and representative duties', with the difference marked for royal household operational expenses such as household staff salaries, various insurance premiums and liabilities, services, and 'supplementals' such as overhead.
-In 2012, the monarchy volunteered an additional 7% pay-cut in solidarity with government officials.
+In 2012, the monarchy volunteered an additional 25% pay-cut in solidarity with government officials.

 Not included in the annual budget is the maintenance and upkeep of Spanish royal sites, which are owned by the state and made available to the king as the head-of-state, but administered by Patrimonio Nacional on behalf of the government of the day.
 Spanish royal sites are open to the public when members of the royal family are not in residence.
 Maintenance and upkeep includes groundskeeping, domestic staffing and catering.
 The budget is administered with professional Public Administration accounting procedures, and is audited by government auditors.
 All members of the royal family are subject to taxation and annually submit Income Tax and Wealth Tax returns and effect the relevant payments.